SouthernMethodistUniversity/hpc_docs/docs/policies/offboarding.md

 and permanent deletion to maintain system availability and stability for current users.

-Home directories maintain a 7-day rolling, snapshot based backups.
+Home directories maintain 7-day rolling, snapshot based backups.

 ### Data stored in project directories